ebebbington/copytube/README.md

 See the `README.md` for the main app [here](https://github.com/ebebbington/copytube/blob/develop/src/copytube/README.md)

+## Socket (Web Socket)

+This handles all of our server-side web socket connections.
+For example, it handles our video chat application at `/chat`.

+See the `README.md` for the Socket app [here](https://github.com/ebebbington/copytube/blob/develop/src/socket/README.md)

 # Prerequisites

 Have Docker installed.
 This can be for Windows or for Mac - as long as you have Docker accessible in the command line.
 Docker knowledge is also essential to know commands such as `docker-compose down` and `docker system prune`.

 ## Ports

 Make sure ports 9000 and 9002 are open for PHP-FPM and Nginx respectively.
+As well as port 9009 for the socket server.

 # Run the Project